mthomas46/LlamalyticsHub/reports/github_audit_mthomas46_LlamalyticsHub_master.md

 **Summary:**

-The provided file is named `test_github_token_source.py` and it appears to be a Python script that uses the rich library to display messages in the terminal.
-The file contains several functions and classes that are used for displaying information in the terminal, but it does not appear to have any
+This file is a Python script that retrieves a GitHub token from an environment variable named "GITHUB_TOKEN" or a configuration file named "config.yaml".
+The code uses the Rich library to print messages in a panel with different colors depending on whether the token was found in the environment or the configuration file.
+If neither is present, it prints an error message.

+Bugs and issues:

+**Suggestions:**

+* Use a constant or a configuration parameter instead of hard-coding the names of the environment variable and the configuration file.
+This will make the code more modular and easier to maintain.

+---

+### `test_github_connect.py`

+**Summary:**

+This file contains Python code for testing GitHub connectivity using the Github API.
+It uses the `Github` library to authenticate with GitHub and retrieve user information.
+The function `test_github_connect()` takes no arguments and returns a boolean value indicating whether the connection was successful or not.

 ---